-Developed by George C. Lane in the late 1950s, the Stochastic Oscillator is a momentum indicator that shows the location of the close relative to the high-low range over a set number of periods.
+The Stochastic Oscillator is a momentum indicator that shows the speed and momentum of price movement.
+George C. Lane developed the indicator in the late 1950s.
 According to an interview with Lane, the Stochastic Oscillator “doesn't follow price, it doesn't follow volume or anything like that.
 It follows the speed or the momentum of price.
 As a rule, the momentum changes direction before price.”
 As such, bullish and bearish divergences in the Stochastic Oscillator can be used to foreshadow reversals.
-This was the first, and most important, signal that Lane identified.
+This was the first and most important signal that Lane identified.
 Lane also used this oscillator to identify bull and bear set-ups to anticipate a future reversal.
 As the Stochastic Oscillator is range-bound, it is also useful for identifying overbought and oversold levels.

 %K = (Current Close - Lowest Low)/(Highest High - Lowest Low) * 100 %D = 3-day SMA of %K Lowest Low = lowest low for the look-back period Highest High = highest high for the look-back period %K is multiplied by 100 to move the decimal point two places